Skip to main content

 5. Show your booth attendant which settings to use

-Format your prints
+Format your prints ahead of time

-Review the setup and troubleshooting steps
+Review setup and troubleshooting steps

 Did this answer your question?